Alonso-del-Arte/chess/doc/Variants.md

 Normally, we are advised to not move too many pawns in the opening.
 Like maybe only one pawn, preferably.

-But in this variant, you can only move pawns, until either
+But in this variant, you can only move pawns, until one of the following
+happens:

-* A pawn is promoted, and/or
+* A king is in check, or
-* A king is in check.
+* A pawn is promoted, or
+* No pawn moves are available.

-Once either of those happen, both players are subsequently free to move any of their pieces according to the rules of regular chess.
+Once any of those happen, both players are subsequently free to move any of their pieces according to the rules of regular chess.

 With the move restriction turned off, castling is allowed subject to the same